deepgram/web-next/content/blog/posts/transcribe-youtube-videos-from-terminal/index.md

 ---
-title: How To Transcribe YouTube Videos From Your Terminal
+title: "How To Transcribe YouTube Videos From Your Terminal"
-description: A five-year old snippet shared by our CEO still stacks up.
-Learn how to transcribe a YouTube video entirely from the terminal with youtube-dl and jq.
+description: "A five-year old snippet shared by our CEO still stacks up.
+Learn how to transcribe a YouTube video entirely from the terminal with youtube-dl and jq."
 date: 2022-08-22
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661178745/blog/2022/08/transcribe-youtube-videos-from-terminal/2208-Transcribing-YouTube-Videos-From-Your-Terminal-blog%402x.jpg
 authors: